BECOMING THE NEXT AGE-FRIENDLY COMMUNITY

 This Resolution initiated Wisdom Project 2030’s newest project coalition – Gainesville’s Age-Friendly Community - in partnership with the University of North Georgia’s Institute for Healthy Aging, the Gainesville-Hall County Community Service Center, and Legacy Link.

 Wisdom Keepers Pamela Elfenbein, Phillippa Lewis Moss, and Robert Horne researched the concept with AARP representatives and developed the partnership engagement plan before approaching the City of Gainesville about participation.
 They recognized that Gainesville could build on the solid plans already in place with Vision 2030’s Big Ideas, the Comprehensive Plan for Gainesville-Hall County, and the Gainesville 2030 Community Assessment Strategic Goals and continue to enhance the quality of life for all our residents.

 What is an age-friendly community?
 Designated communities commit to:

 Gainesville’s Age-Friendly project will start with the formation of work groups to develop age-friendly policies, programs, and services for older adults in our community in coordination with local government goals and initiatives.
 Efforts will focus on eight domains of livability.

-Wisdom Keepers who want to become involved in this project and help Gainesville in the journey forward, please contact Pamela Elfenbein at firstname.lastname@example.org or Phillippa Lewis Moss at email@example.com.
+Wisdom Keepers who want to become involved in this coalition and help Gainesville in the journey forward, please contact Pamela Elfenbein at email@example.com or Phillippa Lewis Moss at firstname.lastname@example.org.
+As of January, 2022 responsiblity and leadership for the coalition has been moved to the City of Gainesville.